agi-merge/waggle-dance/README.md

 # 🦚 Highlighted Features

-- LLMs go brrr… Highly concurrent execution graph.
+- LLMs go brrr… waggledance.ai starts by planning a highly concurrent execution graph.
 Some sub-task branches are not dependent, and can run concurrently.
 - Adversarial agents that review results.
 - Vector database for long-term memory.
 - Explainable results and responsive UI: Graph visualizer, sub-task (agent) results, agent logs and events.